ardagnir/pterosaur/README.md

 Pterosaur runs an actual vim instance in the background and routes keystrokes through vim.

 ##Bugs
-- No mouse support
 - Escape leaves textboxes while in insert mode, but does nothing in normal mode.
-- Some editors (like github outside of zen-mode) do weird things with text that break pterasaur.
-Pterosaur needs to be changed so that it falls through to normal editing in these cases.
+- Some editors (like github outside of zen-mode) do weird things with text that make text manipulation difficult.
+Usually, pterosaur will fail into normal(vimless) text entry, but for some types of weirdness it will completly refuse to enter text at all.
 - If you map another key to /, :, or ? in vim's normal mode, pterosaur won't show you the ex command you are typing until you hit enter.
 - The code to handle multiple windows is hacky.
 If you create multiple windows at the same time, pterosaur might break and lose some of your keys.
+- Mouse support is limited.
+Currently, you can click anywhere in a textbox to move the cursor there in insert mode.
+Eventually, mouse selection will be supported as well.

 ##License
 AGPL v3
-(I'm considering changing this)